UCNot/churi/README.md

 );
 ```

-The `UcEntity` above used to avoid escaping and percent-encoding and should be used with care.
+The `UcEntity` and `UcDirective` above used to avoid escaping and percent-encoding and should be used with care.

 Charging can be customized by implementing a `chargeURI()` method of `URIChargeable` interface.
 If not implemented,
 a `toJSON()` method will be used.
 Otherwise, predefined serialization algorithm will be applied similar to JSON